carbon-design-system/carbon/src/components/checkbox/migrate-to-7.x.md

 ```

 Almost all checkbox classes have been changed to use less BEM underscore syntax.
-To use the newest checkbox styles, it might be best to copy and paste the latest checkbox HTML provided by the design-system.
+To use the newest checkbox styles, it will be best to copy and paste the latest checkbox HTML provided by the design-system.